 She paired the blouse with her HUGO Hugo Boss 'Hotaru' Stretch Crepe Wide Leg Trousers.

-Letizia complemented the outfit with her white Uterque croc-embossed clutch and a new pair of mauve block heels with pointed toe.
+Letizia complemented the outfit with her white Uterque croc-embossed clutch and a new pair of mauve patent leather heels with pointed toe.

 She rounded-off her outfit with her TOUS ruby, emerald and moonstone earrings.

 The King and Queen of Spain attended the prestigious Cervantes Award ceremony today held at the University of Alcalá on the outskirts of Madrid.

 The prize is one of the most regarded literary awards in Spain and Latin America, and is granted annually to honour the lifetime achievement of an eminent writer in the Spanish language.
 This year it was awarded to the Spanish novelist, Eduardo Mendoza Garriga.